 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

 Speaking: Talking to others to convey information effectively.

 - Geophysical Laboratory Chief

 There were about 6,700 jobs for Hydrologist in 2016 (in the United States).
 New jobs are being produced at a rate of 10.4% which is above the national average.
 The Bureau of Labor Statistics predicts 700 new jobs for Hydrologist by 2026.
-The BLS estimates 700 yearly job openings in this field.
+There will be an estimated 700 positions for Hydrologist per year.

 The states with the most job growth for Hydrologist are Utah, Arkansas, and Colorado.
 Watch out if you plan on working in Wyoming, South Dakota, or Maryland.
 These states have the worst job growth for this type of profession.